openjdk/guide/src/guide/jbs-jdk-bug-system.md

 There are the following link types:

+: {summary="JBS issue link types and their usage"}

 | Type | Usage |
 |:-|:----------|
 | [duplicate of]{.jbs-value} | Used when an issue is closed as a duplicate - see [Closing issues as duplicates] for more information. |